LoryGlory/react-course-goal-project/README.md

 ## Possible future additions

-- [ ] Connect to database to write/read more than dummy expense entries
+- [ ] Connect to database to write/read more than dummy goals
-- [ ] Add user management with authentication and individual expenses
+- [ ] Add user management with authentication and individual goals

 <p align="right">(<a href="#readme-top">back to top</a>)</p>